fluent/fluent-plugin-kafka/README.md

       ack_timeout         (integer)     :default => nil (Use default of ruby-kafka) compression_codec   (gzip|snappy) :default => nil (No compression)
     </match>

+ruby-kafka sometimes returns `Kafka::DeliveryFailed` error without good information.
+In this case, `get_kafka_client_log` is useful for identifying the error cause.
+ruby-kafka's log is routed to fluentd log so you can see ruby-kafka's log in fluentd logs.

 Supports following ruby-kafka's producer options.